neilime/twbs-helper-module/docs/usage/README.md

             ],
-            'This cell inherits <code>vertical-align: middle;</code> from the table', 'This cell inherits <code>vertical-align: middle;</code> from the table', 'This here is some placeholder text, intended to take up quite a bit of vertical space, to demonstrate how the vertical alignment works in the preceding cells.'
+            'This cell inherits <code>vertical-align: middle;</code> from the table', 'This cell inherits <code>vertical-align: middle;</code> from the table', 'This here is some placeholder text, intended to take up quite a bit of vertical space, ' .
+            'to demonstrate how the vertical alignment works in the preceding cells.'
         ],
         [
             'align' => 'bottom',